ravigadhiya007/hiru-theme/readme.txt

 == Description ==

-Blok is a clean and versatile WordPress block theme built for creativity and flexibility.
+Hiru is a clean and versatile WordPress block theme built for creativity and flexibility.
 Designed with simplicity at its core, it comes packed with adaptable design options and beautifully crafted block patterns for a range of page types — from service pages to engaging landing layouts.
-Perfect for personal blogs, professional portfolios, and business websites, Blok offers templates that work seamlessly with various content styles, whether text-rich or visually bold.
-With support for global typography, and diverse color palettes, Blok empowers users worldwide to create accessible, customized, and visually striking websites — all without touching a line of code.
+Perfect for personal blogs, professional portfolios, and business websites, Hiru offers templates that work seamlessly with various content styles, whether text-rich or visually bold.
+With support for global typography, and diverse color palettes, Hiru empowers users worldwide to create accessible, customized, and visually striking websites — all without touching a line of code.

 == Installation ==